 From here you will fly on again, heading to the Linyanti Bush Camp on the border of the Chobe National Park.
 The advantage of staying in the concession is that you will be able to enjoy the fabulous game viewing associated with Chobe, but without the large crowds of vehicles that you can find in some parts of the reserve.
 The Savute Channel provides a year round water supply to the area, so encourages large herds of elephant all year round, as well as a strong population of Lion and Leopard.
 A real bonus here are the Cheetah and Wild Dog populations – both rare and hard to spot in Botswana.
 Camp Savuti, is an ideal place to base yourself here and again, we recommend 3 nights.
 The canvas and thatch rooms are very large, with views directly out on to the Savute Channel and provide an ideal spot to relax in the afternoons.
 There is a small swimming pool at the main part of the lodge, as well as a dining and lounge area where delicious meals will be served before and after your game drives.

 From Savuti, you will head back to Maun for your flight back to Johannesburg and then on to London Heathrow.
 This is a wonderful flavour of what Botswana has to offer and will provide you with some wonderful game viewing and cherished memories of Africa’s prime game viewing destination.

-If you would like to book your safari in Botswana, get in touch with our Africa Travel specialists by calling 020 7843 3500 or submitting your enquire here.
+If you would like to book your safari in Botswana, get in touch with our Africa Travel specialists by calling us on 020 7843 3500.